Malagel/MangaPrintingTool/README.md

 ***Third option prompting***

 If you are here, you are just as lazy as me and don't want to create your own cover page everytime or you just don't feel like searching it.
 Either way, I'm your friend and I'm here to help you create a *decent* cover in a matter of seconds.
-For reference here is how a cover would look like with just the program creation tool, no editing whatsoever:
+For reference here is how a cover would look like in a PDF with just the program creation tool, no editing whatsoever:

 ![cover_example](images/cover_example.png  "cover example")